Which trends offer opportunities or pose threats on the European natural ingredients for health products market?

 - Search the EU’s Rapid Alert System for Food and Feed (RASFF) database for examples of withdrawals from the market and the reasons for these withdrawals.
 These are related to ingredients used in the food and food supplements industry.

 European buyers of natural ingredients for health products are constantly faced with lack of quality and safety control measures in the country of origin.
-In addition to heavy metal contamination, adulteration is a major issue that presents serious health risks for consumers of health products.
-The protection of consumers from misleading and potentially unsafe products has been a high priority on the European agenda for many years.
+Next to heavy metal contamination, adulteration (adding other things to ingredients, making them less pure) is a major issue that can have serious health risks for consumers of health products.
+Protecting consumers from misleading and potentially unsafe products has been a high priority on the European agenda for many years.

-A study by the nonprofit ABC-AHP-NCNPR Botanical Adulterants Prevention Program (BAPP) that covered the North American, European and other international markets, reported on the adulteration rates for five botanicals used in health products: black cohosh (Actaea racemosa) rhizome, echinacea (Echinacea angustifolia, E. pallida and E. purpurea) herb and/or root, elder (Sambucus nigra) berry, ginkgo (Ginkgo biloba) leaf and turmeric (Curcuma longa) rhizome.
-The ingredient with the highest adulteration rate was ginkgo leaf extract, followed by powdered plant materials or extracts of black cohosh root/rhizome, echinacea root/herb, elderberry and turmeric rhizome.
+A study by the nonprofit ABC-AHP-NCNPR Botanical Adulterants Prevention Program (BAPP) that covered the North American, European and other international markets, reported on the adulteration rates for five botanicals used in health products.
+The table below show the ranking of adulteration among the five botanicals.
 It is important to note that products sold as licensed or registered herbal medicines have not been adulterated; the issue is focused on food supplements.

-In response to growing authenticity and purity issues in the sector, many laboratories around Europe, such as Eurofins Genomics, have increased testing to uncover fraud in botanicals production.
+There are growing authenticity and purity issues in the sector.
+In response, many laboratories around Europe, such as Eurofins Genomics, have increased testing to uncover fraud in botanicals production.
 Common methods include DNA analysis, isotopic techniques, mass spectrometry, spectroscopy, chemometrics and a combination of detection methods.
-Buyers are also increasingly demanding that exporters have (certified) quality and food safety management systems in place, in addition to improved traceability systems.
+Buyers are also more often demanding that exporters have (certified) quality and food safety management systems in place, next to improved traceability systems.

 Tips:

 - Refer to existing guidelines and other publications that can help you address the blind spots in your supply chain.
-For example, the Guidance on Authenticity of Herbs and Spices, published by BRCGS, the UK Food and Drink Federation and the Seasoning and Spice Association, brings a collection of good practices to target adulteration issues.
+For example, the Guidance on Authenticity of Herbs and Spices.
+This is published by BRCGS, the UK Food and Drink Federation and the Seasoning and Spice Association.
+It brings a collection of good practices to target adulteration issues.
 The guide describes diagnostic, preventive, detection and verification measures that suppliers can implement at different steps in the chain.

 - Review digital technologies that can also offer you solutions to authenticity issues.
 Read our study on blockchain technology for agricultural ingredients to learn more about traceability systems and platforms that can help you map out all steps and actors in the chain, creating transparency and ensuring trust.